-The diverse land of Maharashtra offers plenty of opportunities for tourists and professionals to have a quiet and sober time.
-But if you live in and around Mumbai, Lonavala might just be your answer for an easy escape from your daily bustling life.
+The diverse land of Maharashtra offers plenty of opportunities for tourists to have a relaxing holiday.
+And if you live in or around Mumbai, Lonavala might just be a perfect place to have an easy escape from your daily bustling life.

 With an elevation of over 2,000 feet, and a wide range of activities like camping, waterfall rappelling, rock climbing and trekking, among others, this place has something for everyone.
-Whether you’re an adrenaline junky, or someone who only fancies cozying up and staying under covers, be rest assured that Lonavala won’t let you return unsatisfied.
+Whether you’re an adrenaline junky, or someone who only fancies cosying up and relaxing, be rest assured that Lonavala won’t let you return home unsatisfied.

-When I first arrived in Lonavala, for a short trip, with a group of friends, I had no idea about what to expect.
-I thought even a weekend might feel too long here.
-But it turned out that this tiny little place had too much to offer, and cramming it all in a few days of itinerary, was a total injustice.
-But whether you come here for a day, a week, or a fortnight, if I were to recommend my top 7 activities in Lonavala, they would be:
+When I first visited Lonavala, with a group of friends, two years ago, I had no idea about what to expect.
+I thought even a weekend might feel too long there.
+But it turned out that Lonavala had too much to offer, and visiting lonavala for only a day or two was a total injustice to the place.
+But whether you visit Lonavala for a day, a week, or a fortnight, these are the seven recommended things to do in Lonavala:

 Exploring Tiger’s Leap